alzadude/ansible-eclipse-director/README.md

 ansible-eclipse-director
 ========================

-This Ansible role provides an 'eclipse' module that wraps the Eclipse director application, for installing or uninstalling Eclipse feature groups.
+This Ansible role provides an `eclipse_director` module that wraps the Eclipse director application, for installing or uninstalling Eclipse feature groups.

 Requirements
 ------------